Cabot Oil & Gas (NYSE:COG) Stock Rating Upgraded by Bank of America

-Cabot Oil & Gas (NYSE:COG) was upgraded by equities research analysts at Bank of America from an “underperform” rating to a “neutral” rating in a report issued on Monday, Analyst Ratings Network reports.
-The firm currently has a $22.00 target price on the oil and gas exploration company’s stock.
-Bank of America‘s price target points to a potential upside of 15.24% from the company’s current price.
+Cabot Oil & Gas (NYSE:COG) was upgraded by investment analysts at Bank of America from an “underperform” rating to a “neutral” rating in a note issued to investors on Monday, The Fly reports.
+The firm presently has a $22.00 target price on the oil and gas exploration company’s stock.
+Bank of America‘s target price points to a potential upside of 15.24% from the stock’s current price.

-Several other equities research analysts also recently commented on the company.
-Credit Suisse Group started coverage on Cabot Oil & Gas in a report on Tuesday, August 4th.
-They set a “hold” rating and a $21.00 price objective for the company.
-Northland Securities started coverage on Cabot Oil & Gas in a report on Monday, September 14th.
-They set a “market perform” rating and a $18.00 price objective for the company.
-Tudor Pickering upgraded Cabot Oil & Gas from a “hold” rating to a “buy” rating and set a $22.00 price objective for the company in a report on Thursday, September 24th.
-TheStreet downgraded Cabot Oil & Gas from a “b-” rating to a “c+” rating in a report on Monday, July 27th.
-Finally, Mizuho assumed coverage on Cabot Oil & Gas in a report on Wednesday, July 22nd.
-They set a “neutral” rating and a $20.00 price objective for the company.
+COG has been the subject of a number of other reports.
+Tudor Pickering raised Cabot Oil & Gas from a “hold” rating to a “buy” rating and set a $22.00 target price for the company in a research report on Thursday, September 24th.
+TheStreet lowered Cabot Oil & Gas from a “b-” rating to a “c+” rating in a report on Monday, July 27th.
+Mizuho started coverage on shares of Cabot Oil & Gas in a report on Wednesday, July 22nd.
+They set a “neutral” rating and a $20.00 price objective on the stock.
 They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, ten have issued a hold rating and nine have given a buy rating to the company.
-The stock currently has an average rating of “Hold” and a consensus target price of $20.68.
+Credit Suisse Group assumed coverage on shares of Cabot Oil & Gas in a research report on Tuesday, August 4th.
+They set a “hold” rating and a $21.00 target price for the company.
+Finally, Wells Fargo & Company boosted their price target on shares of Cabot Oil & Gas from $22.00 to $23.00 and gave the company an “overweight” rating in a research report on Thursday, August 13th.
+One equities research analyst has rated the stock with a sell rating, ten have issued a hold rating and nine have issued a buy rating to the company’s stock.
+The company presently has a consensus rating of “Hold” and a consensus price target of $20.68.

 About Cabot Oil & Gas